-You may examine the AD docket on the Internet at http://www.regulations.gov or in person at the Docket Operations Office between 9 a.m. and 5 p.m., Monday through Friday, except Federal holidays.
-The AD docket contains this AD, any comments received, and other information.
-The street address for the Docket Operations Office (telephone 800-647-5527) is in the ADDRESSES section.
-Comments will be available in the AD docket shortly after receipt.
+You may examine the AD docket on the internet at https://www.regulations.gov by searching for and locating Docket No. FAA-2020-0390; or in person at Docket Operations between 9 a.m. and 5 p.m., Monday through Friday, except Federal holidays.
+The AD docket contains this AD, the European Union Aviation Safety Agency (previously European Aviation Safety Agency) (EASA) AD, any incorporated by reference service information, any comments received, and other information.
+The street address for Docket Operations is listed above.

 FOR FURTHER INFORMATION CONTACT:

-This AD is a final rule that involves requirements affecting flight safety, and we did not provide you with notice and an opportunity to provide your comments prior to it becoming effective.
-However, we invite you to participate in this rulemaking by submitting written comments, data, or views.
-We also invite comments relating to the economic, environmental, energy, or federalism impacts that resulted from adopting this AD.
+This AD is a final rule that involves requirements affecting flight safety, and the FAA did not provide you with notice and an opportunity to provide your comments prior to it becoming effective.
+However, the FAA invites you to participate in this rulemaking by submitting written comments, data, or views.
+The FAA also invites comments relating to the economic, environmental, energy, or federalism impacts that resulted from adopting this AD.
 The most helpful comments reference a specific portion of the AD, explain the reason for any recommended change, and include supporting data.
 To ensure the docket does not contain duplicate comments, commenters should send only one copy of written comments, or if comments are filed electronically, commenters should submit them only one time.
-We will file in the docket all comments that we receive, as well as a report summarizing each substantive public contact with FAA personnel concerning this rulemaking during the comment period.
-We will consider all the comments we receive and may conduct additional rulemaking based on those comments.
+The FAA will file in the docket all comments received, as well as a report summarizing each substantive public contact with FAA personnel concerning this rulemaking during the comment period.
+The FAA will consider all the comments received and may conduct additional rulemaking based on those comments.

-These helicopters have been approved by the aviation authority of Poland and are approved for operation in the United States.
-Pursuant to our bilateral agreement with Poland, EASA, their technical representative, has notified us of the unsafe condition described in their AD.
-We are issuing this AD because we evaluated all information provided by EASA and determined the unsafe condition exists and is likely to exist or develop on other helicopters of this same type design.
+These helicopters have been approved by EASA and are approved for operation in the United States.
+Pursuant to the FAA's bilateral agreement with the European Union, EASA has notified the FAA of the unsafe condition described in its AD.
+The FAA is issuing this AD after evaluating all information provided by EASA and determining the unsafe condition exists and is likely to exist or develop on other helicopters of the same type design.

 Costs of Compliance

-There are no costs of compliance with this AD because there are no helicopters with this type certificate on the U.S. Registry.
+There are no costs of compliance with this AD because there are no helicopters of this type certificate on the U.S. Registry.